 We need to bridge this partisanship divide in Washington and in our State Capitol.
 These joint town hall meetings with Assemblywoman Catharine Baker and me are genuine conversations about the issues of the day in a bipartisan way.

 The California bank refused to appear before Sen. Glazer's Banking Committee

 When Wells Fargo refused to appear before my Senate Banking & Financial Institutions panel to answer questions about their scandal, they reminded me of another bad corporate actor: Enron, the last corporation that refused to testify at a Legislative committee.
-Wells Fargo must come clean about the system they fostered for cheating customers.
-I wrote about this in today's San Francisco Chronicle.

 The Wells Fargo fraud has resulted in $185 million in penalties so far.
 But has the Bank taken steps to hold those accountable?
 My hearing of the Senate Banking Committee yesterday revealed that over 480 Branch Managers were also fired for engaging in illegal behavior.
-It is a bad sign when Wells refuses to show up to answer important questions as this LA Times story reviews.